 In our conversation, Brown points out the common mistake of situating the emergence of Detroit techno in technologically deterministic terms, of Black autoworkers responding to the inhuman rhythms of the production line and new music technologies (step-sequencers, MIDI).
 The story is so well-worn by now it’s a bad cliché: new technology, German electronic music, American funk.
 This old narrative puts Detroit’s pioneers in a reactionary position, erasing the long continuity of Black music that preceded the birth of techno.
 In the 1960s, Italian Workerism developed the axiom that “resistance comes first.”
 But they were inspired by Detroit’s Workerism of the 1930s-1950s, by figures including James Boggs who play a prominent role in Brown’s thinking in his book.

 Another key text for Brown is Alvin Toffler (and his wife, Adelaide Farrell)’s Future Shock.
 That book helped Brown put a name to his own sense of disorientation, one exacerbated by his move to New York after college, which he describes as feeling like moving to the future.
 Future Shock was also a crucial influence on the young Juan Atkins, who read it as a high school student in Detroit.
 Atkins, Derrick May, and Kevin Saunderson were known at The Belleville Three, commonly cited as the originators of what we now think of as Detroit techno in the early 1980s.
 But in glossing over the music of the 1970s, the genealogy becomes muddled in order to present a narrative that was more friendly to Europeans who wanted to center the history of electronic dance music in Germany.
-That telling conflates the history the techno with house music, of David Mancuso’s hedonistic New York loft parties of the 60s and 70s, and a broader global electro-pop movement.
+That telling conflates the history of techno with house music, of David Mancuso’s hedonistic New York loft parties of the 60s and 70s, and a broader global electro-pop movement.

 Instead, Brown points out that in the 1970s, this Black dance music was all simply “Progressive Music,” and that the early techno pioneers made reel-to-reel edits, but that they played tracks to completion in clubs and on radio, not necessarily interested in the mixing culture that developed from house, garage, and hip-hop, at least until Jeff Mills made it a part of techno.
 Again, Brown looks to material infrastructure to ground his analysis.
 Motown is synonymous with Detroit in the cultural imaginary, but the label started to make moves to leave the city following the 1967 rebellion, which saw Black residents confront the city’s racist police force, leading to the bloodiest event in a summer of widespread rebellion across the country.
 By 1972, Motown had relocated to LA, leaving behind recording and mastering studios that would soon find new use in the emergence of Detroit techno.